 - 8.1 The 'Duty to Cooperate' became a legal requirement under the Localism Act, which came into force in November 2011.
 It requires local planning authorities and other prescribed bodies to cooperate on strategic matters so as to maximise the effectiveness of preparing development plan and other local development documents.
-Advice about the duty is set out in the National Planning Policy Framework (NPPF) and the national Planning Practice Guidance.
-National regulations also require the AMR to include details of any activities undertaken in relation to the Duty to Cooperate. - 8.2 St. Helens Council has addressed the Duty to Cooperate by working with: - neighbouring local authorities to identify and address strategic crossboundary issues; and - other public bodies and infrastructure providers to ensure that relevant strategic planning matters are identified and addressed.
+Advice about the duty is set out in the National Planning Policy Framework (NPPF) and the national Planning Practice Guidance (PPG).
+Whilst the Duty to Cooperate is not a "duty to agree", the PPG makes it clear that local planning authorities should make every effort to secure the necessary cooperation on strategic cross boundary matters before they submit their local plans for examination.
+National regulations also require the AMR to include details of any activities undertaken in relation to the Duty to Cooperate. - 8.2 St Helens Council has addressed the Duty to Cooperate by working with: - neighbouring local authorities to identify and address strategic crossboundary issues; and - other public bodies and infrastructure providers to ensure that relevant strategic planning matters are identified and addressed.